 Best camera phone ever?
 Perhaps not.
 Sony’s software takes some of the fun out of casual photography, and its comprehensive manual control is arguably more useful for video than stills.
 As with zoom lenses made for “proper” cameras, the sharpness of the variable field of view periscope isn’t nearly as good as that of more conventional prime designs such as that of the Huawei P50 Pro.

 In addition, the device often becomes hot, and like many Snapdragon 8 Gen 1 phones, thermal throttling erodes the point of having such a powerful processor.
+It’s an issue solved by the newer Snapdragon 8 Gen 2 chipset within the Xperai 1 V, which may sway you towards the newer model.

 Design and Screen